-Taking into account that in our study the faecal samples were collected from regions where beef cattle are usually raised in extensive production systems (Figure 1) and bovine besnoitiosis is widespread (Nieto-Rodríguez et al., 2016), there are three possible explanations for this interestingfindings; i) our first hypothesis is that red foxes may have a role in the transmission of the parasite as definitive host: the red fox is considered to be one of the most widespread generalist vertebrate predators in the world (Macdonald & Reynolds 2004).
-Therefore, predation on small mammals as rodents and wild rabbit, intermediate hosts in others species of Besnoitia spp., it could make us think that red fox might have a role as a definitive host in other species of Besnoitia, and that the sequences found represents a novel Besnoitia genotype/species closely related to B. besnoiti; ii) our second hypothesis is that there has been consumption of carrion infected with B. besnoiti, and foxes are acting as passive carriers without developing the infection; iii) and the third and last hypothesis is that the red fox could act as an accidental or paratenic host, in which the accidental ingestion of the hypothetical B. besnoitia oocysts from the contaminated soil would be excreted or digested and we would find parasite DNA in the fox faeces.
+Taking into account that in our study the faecal samples were collected from regions where beef cattle are usually raised in extensive production systems (Figure 1) and bovine besnoitiosis is widespread (Nieto-Rodríguez et al., 2016), there are three possible explanations for such interesting findings; i) our first hypothesis is that red foxes may have a role in the transmission of the parasite as definitive host: the red fox is considered to be one of the most widespread generalist vertebrate predators in the world (Macdonald & Reynolds 2004).
+Therefore, predation on small mammals as rodents and wild rabbit, intermediate hosts of B. darlingi, B. neotomofelis and B. oryctofelisi respectively, suggests that it could make us think that red fox might have a role as a definitive host in other species of Besnoitia.
+However, the sequences found in fox faeces are genetically not so closely related to small mammalian Besnoitia spp. as to B. besnoiti, and the fox may act as a definitive host for B. besnoiti; ii) our second hypothesis is that there has been consumption of carrion infected with B. besnoiti, and foxes are acting as passive carriers without developing the infection; iii) and the third and last hypothesis is that the red fox could act as carrier, after the accidental ingestion of the hypothetical B. besnoitia oocysts from the contaminated soil (and foodstuff) and we would find parasite DNA in the fox faeces.

 Although we have found Besnoitia spp.
 DNA in red fox faeces and subsequently confirmed it by Sanger sequencing, present survey has several limitations.
 First, no serological analysis has been performed on these species, sampling was carried out in most cases on road- and hunter-killed animals, from accidentally found carcasses, and camera-trap surveys.
 Thus, fresh, good quality blood samples were unavailable for serological testing, in addition to the difficulty of finding validated techniques in wildlife for detecting this parasite (González-Barrio & Ruiz-Fons, 2019).
-Second, no additional parasitological techniques (e.g. floatation) were used due to the retrospective nature of this study and the insufficient amount of remaining faecal material for performing complementary techniques.
+Second, no additional parasitological techniques (e.g., floatation) were used due to the retrospective nature of this study and the insufficient amount of remaining faecal material for performing complementary techniques.
 Finally, identification of Besnoitiaspp. was accomplished on a single locus.
 Low quantity and quality of genomic DNA from faeces prevented us of conducting multilocus microsatellite analyses.
-However, on the other hand, fox has been the unique species out of the 12 studied in which B. besnoiti has been identified, suggesting that this species might play a role in the epidemiology of the disease.
+However, on the other hand, foxes were the only species among the twelve studies, where B. besnoiti -like DNA was identified, suggesting that this/such species might play a role in the epidemiology of the disease.